bobdadada/cavag/docs/gaussbeam.md

 $$
 \tan\theta_{0}=\frac{\omega_0}{z_R}=\frac{\lambda}{\pi \omega_0} \tag{10}
 $$
 Since the fiber is axis-symmetric, the divergence full angle should be $2\theta_{0}$.
-The mode volume of the Gaussian mode is given by
+In some textbooks, the mode volume of the Gaussian mode is given by

 $$
 \begin{aligned}